rahulgopinath/rahulgopinath.github.io/_posts/2016-07-19-shared-environments-with-prefixed-nix.markdown

 $ ./bin/update-perms.sh
 ```

 * Once you have built *$base/nix*, you can compress it and transport it to other machines with same operating system.
-After a gc, the size is really small.
+After a GC, the size is really small.

 ```bash
 nix> nix-collect-garbage -d